Kas73/SOEN-341-Project/README.md

 ## Technologies

 The website will be built using the MERN (MongoDB, Express, React and Node) stack.
 The frontend user interface of the website will be built in React.js and it will use a NoSQL MongoDB database.
+For testing the website uses the Jasmine framework with Karma runner and github actions for the yml workflow.

 ## Team members: